byronsadik/Ghostposter/README.md

 Save the ID and secret for later.

-1. Clone repo locally, and in directory run `npm install`.
+1. Clone repo locally, and in directory run `npm install`, and then run `npm start`.
 1. Go to `http://localhost:3000`.
 1. Input your username, password, ID, secret, and all of your Reddit post information.
 Make sure you select whether you're posting a reddit link or a text post and be sure to input the correct subreddit name.